Resilient Write: A Six-Layer Durable Write Surface for LLM Coding Agents: Related Work

 \section{Related Work}

 \paragraph{Transactional file systems.} The atomic temp-file--fsync--rename pattern used by \layer{1} is well-established in systems literature.
 Gray's transaction concept~\cite{gray1981transaction} formalised the ACID properties that underpin our journal design.
 Hagmann~\cite{hagmann1987reimplementing} demonstrated logging and group commit in the Cedar file system, and Nightingale et al.~\cite{nightingale2006rethink} showed that relaxing synchrony constraints can improve throughput without sacrificing durability. \textsc{Resilient Write} applies these ideas at the tool-call granularity rather than the kernel level, trading generality for deployment simplicity.
+Complementary to our application-level approach, Liu et al.~\cite{liu2024metis} introduced \textsc{Metis}, a model-checking framework for file systems that systematically explores crash-consistency bugs at the kernel level, validating our architectural assumption that the underlying filesystem cannot be fully trusted.

 \paragraph{Concurrency control.} The \texttt{expected\_prev\_sha256} guard in \layer{1} is a form of optimistic concurrency control~\cite{bernstein1987concurrency} adapted for agent--file interactions.
 Unlike database-level OCC, our scheme requires no version counter or timestamp oracle: the content hash itself serves as the version identifier.